ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 * license: license that this image and contained software are released under
 * repository: the primary repository that this image should be found in
 * vendor: the owning organisation of the software component
-* version: follows `semantic versioning <https://semver.org>`_, and should be linked to the image version tag discussed below.
+* version: follows `Semantic Versioning <https://semver.org>`_, and should be linked to the image version tag discussed below.
 * website: where the software pertaining to the building of this image resides

 Arguments